Original Airdate: Oct. 27, 1966. Written by: Adrian Spies. Directed by: Vincent McEveety.

 THE PLOT

 The Enterprise discovers a planet that is eerily like Earth.
-Kirk, Spock, McCoy, and Janice beam down to the surface, only to find that all the adults on the planet have died of a horrible degenerative disease, with only the children surviving.
-A teen girl, Miri (Kim Darby), befriends them, and fills in some background for them: the adults ("grups") become ill, then became violent, and finally died, leaving the children ("Onlies") to take care of themselves.
-When the landing party discovers that they have become infected, as well, McCoy uses the research that led to this disease - an unexpected side effect of a grab at immortality - to try to find a cure.
-But when the other "Onlies" decide to play a "foolie" on them by stealing their communicators, cutting off contact with the ship, the landing party is left with only the resources they have on-hand to try to save themselves.
+Kirk, Spock, McCoy, and Janice beam down to the surface, only to find that all the adults on the planet have died of a horrible degenerative disease.
+They are befriended by a teen girl, Miri (Kim Darby), who fills in some background: the adults ("grups") become ill, then they became violent.
+After they died, the children ("Onlies") were left to take care of themselves.

 CHARACTERS